 Importantly, the Nikon Z 400mm f/4.5 lens works incredibly well with the Nikon Z 1.4x extender.
 I’d go so far as to say that it’s one of the best lens+extender combinations I have ever used, including my Canon and Sony kits, not just my Nikon kit.
 When looking through photos shot with this combination, I always have to refer to the EXIF focal length info to determine whether I was using the extender.

 With the 1.4x extender in place, the Nikon 400mm f/4.5 becomes a 560mm f/6.3 and still weighs only 3.23 lbs (1456g).
 The cost of this combination, at today’s MSRPs, would be $3795.
 You can see why I’m asking questions, can’t you?
 The Nikon lens lineup already has the most diverse collection of telephoto lenses on the market.
-Why would they need to add a 600mm f/6.3 PF lens when there is already a fantastically sharp 560mm f/6.3 lens for a lower price?
+Why would they need to add a 600mm f/6.3 PF lens when there is already a very sharp 560mm f/6.3 lens for a lower price?
 The new 600mm f/6.3 VR S weighs 3.1 lb (1390 g), so yes, it is 0.1 lbs (66g) lighter.
-But you have to pay $1000 more for that fractional weight saving than buying the 400mm lens and the extender.
+But you must pay $1000 more for that fractional weight saving than buying the 400mm lens and the extender.

 And then there’s the question of image quality and bokeh.
 PF lens design technology is a great way to shed some weight and lens length from a typical design, but you pay an IQ price.
 The current 800mm f/6.3 PF lens isn’t as sharp as the 400mm f/4.5 lens and also suffers from “busy background syndrome” in some cases.
 PF lenses don’t produce the same super-smooth, creamy bokeh of a regular lens design.
 The issue doesn’t always show up, but when it does, it can be a letdown.